19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (f) falsely pretends to be an inspector;

-(g) wilfully connives at any of the matters referred to in paragraphs (a) to (f) such forging, counterfeiting, giving, signing, uttering, making use of, personating or pretending as aforesaid;
+(g) wilfully connives at any of the matters referred to in paragraphs (a) to (f);

-(h) wilfully makes a false entry in any record, notice, certificate or document required by, under, or for the purposes of, this Act to be kept, served or sent;
+(h) wilfully makes a false entry in any record, certificate, notice or document required by, under, or for the purposes of, this Act to be kept, served or sent;

 (i) wilfully makes or signs a declaration required by, under, or for the purposes of, this Act which is false; or